What is a nursing associate?

 Will my training take place in a hospital?

-If you’re on an apprenticeship, you’ll be employed in a health or social care setting such as a general or mental health hospital, GP practice, care home, hospice or community-based service.
-You’ll also gain experience in other health and care settings and situations by travelling to different placements and working a mix of shifts.
+If you are on an apprenticeship, you’ll be employed in a health or social care setting such as a general or mental health hospital, GP practice, care home, hospice or community-based service.
+You will also gain experience in other health and care settings and situations by travelling to different placements and working a mix of shifts.

-If you are on a self-funded or direct entry course you will spend more time in the classroom and will also gain practical experience in a range of healthcare settings.
+If you are on a self-funded or direct entry course you will spend time on a university or college campus as well as gain practical experience in a range of healthcare settings.
 Please note that you will have to fund your own study.

 Can I go on to become a registered nurse after I finish my training?